What is Psychological Distancing?

 1. Temporal distance

 Reflecting on past events or imagining future scenarios can help create psychological distance from present stressors.
-One can reduce its immediate emotional impact by considering how an anger-inducing situation might seem less significant over time.
+Clients can also reduce the immediate emotional impact of an anger-inducing situation by considering how it might seem less significant over time.

 2. Spatial distance

 This involves mentally or physically placing oneself in a different location, which helps increase the psychological distance from negative scenes generally elicited by proximity.
-For example, imagining yourself in a different room or city during a conflict conversation can lessen hurt and anger.
+For example, you may help the client to imagine themselves in a different room or city during a conflict conversation.
+This technique may also lessen hurt and anger.

 3. Social distance